Featured in news:

 News and Press

-Newsletters. brochures and facebook pages are prepared by the researchers to regularly update interested stakeholders.
+Newsletters and related contributions prepared by the researchers to update interested organizations.

 Upcoming NCR events

-We join the events that the Netherlands Centre for River studies (NCR) promotes to discuss with communities of both research and practice.
+We join the events of the Netherlands Centre for River studies (NCR) and foster discussion between research and practice.

 Featured in blogs: